 - PGY4: Advanced Echo, Ob (TV), Procedures

-- Tagging is no longer allowed for submitted scans unless specifically approved by US faculty.
+- Tagging is no longer allowed for submitted scans unless specifically approved by US faculty or on Ob exams.

 5. Find your great cases!